I love hummingbirds. These tiny birds are amazing and so fun to watch. Are you looking to attract hummingbirds to your Phoenix, Arizona garden?

 - Great Spots in Arizona to see Hummingbirds

 Hummingbirds are the smallest birds in the world measuring a mere 2-8″ and and some species weighing less than an ounce.
-You have a good chance of attracting hummingbirds to your yard if you create a garden with their needs in mind.
 In Portugese hummingbird means “flower kisser.”

 Hummingbirds have a notoriously high wing-beat rate.
 This fast motion is what generates the “hum” for which the hummingbird is named.